High Test Standards Improve Carpet Cleaning Product Performance: Part 2

-The most significant testimony to the success of any testing program lies in its power to shape product performance, right?
-What good is a standard if everyone can pass it?
+The most significant testimony to the success of any program lies in its power to shape product performance.
 CRI’s claim that “Only the Best Pass the Test”, is a statement we stand behind.

-Last time, Gary talked about a manufacturer who didn’t use his product’s SOA failure as a teachable moment for product improvement, but today he relates some more positive examples.
+However, last time, Gary talked about a manufacturer who didn’t use his product’s SOA failure as a teachable moment for product improvement.
+Conversely today he relates some more positive examples.

 “A large commercial cleaning solution manufacturer presented its product to PTL for Seal of Approval testing.
-The company had been doing its own performance testing on their product – which is commendable of them, but the problem was, they had only been comparing their product against their number one competitor, and the competition’s product had a horrible problem with accelerated resoiling.
+The company had been doing its own performance testing on their product.
+Likewise is commendable of them, but the problem was, they had only been comparing their product against their number one competitor.
+And the competition’s product had a horrible problem with accelerated resoiling.
 Accelerated resoiling happens when a carpet cleaning solution leaves a sticky residue behind that acts like a dirt magnet.
-The first manufacturer’s product performed better than its competition in terms of resoiling, but it was a far cry from being at a level that would meet the Seal of Approval requirements.
+The first manufacturer’s product performed better than its competition in terms of resoiling.
+But it was a far cry from being at a level that would meet the Seal of Approval requirements.

-One more example - several years ago, a fairly high-level executive from a major retail chain visited PTL to look at our testing methods and tour the facility.
-He was impressed with the lab, and particularly impressed with the Seal of Approval program itself.
-The day after he left, he contacted every one of his suppliers and told them to submit their products for Seal of Approval testing.
+One more example - several years ago, a high-level executive from a major retail chain visited PTL.
+Furthermore, the idea was to look at our testing methods and tour the facility.
+In fact, he was impressed with the lab, and particularly with the Seal of Approval program itself.
+The day after he left, he contacted every one of his suppliers.
+He told them to submit their products for Seal of Approval testing.
 It was a powerful testimony to the value of the program.”

-Located in Dalton, Georgia, Professional Testing Labs is an ISO 14025 and NVLAP-certified lab that has provided federally-certified test results for all types of flooring manufacturers since 1988.
+Professional Testing Labs is located in Dalton, an has an ISO 14025 and NVLAP cerftificate.
+It provided federally-certified test results for all types of flooring manufacturers since 1988.
 In 2009, PTL performed more than 3000 batteries of tests, at an average of five tests per battery.